Communities

 • I’m of course making a number of assumptions here, so what do you think?

-#2: Post edited by user avatar qohelet‭ · 2020-11-19T06:29:35Z (over 3 years ago)
+#2: Post edited by user avatar qohelet‭ · 2020-11-19T06:29:35Z (about 4 years ago)

 • One of the concerns about allowing questions to ask for _any_ perspective when asking theological questions is that it can turn voting into a popularity content and spark debate that generates more heat than light.